About the Head and Neck Service

 - Dr Kerwin Shannon Head and Neck Surgeon

-- Dr Faruque Riffat Head and Neck Surgeon
+- A/Prof Faruque Riffat Head and Neck Surgeon

 Oral medicine and dental